 During 2012 the planning application for an underground mine was submitted to the Planning Services of Northern Ireland.
-Discussions have continued with the planning services with regards to the underground mine plan and a planning determination is now not anticipated until the second half of 2014 though it should be noted that the timeline for delivery of the determination is not within the control of the Company.
+Discussions have continued with the planning services with regards to the underground mine plan and a planning determination is now anticipated in the fourth quarter of 2014 though it should be noted that the timeline for delivery of the determination is not within the control of the Company.